matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 Each table has a schema that describes strongly typed columns of values.
 Each table belongs to a dataset.

+### Summary

+- Continuum between managed infrastructure and dynamic infrastructure.
+GCP Compute Services are arranged along this continuum.
+- Choose Compute Engine if you want to deploy your application in VMs that run on Google's infrastructure.
+- Choose Kubernetes Engine if you want instead to deploy your app in containers that run on Google's infrastructure.
+In a Kubernetes cluster you're defining control.
+- Choose App Engine instead if you just want to focus on your code, leaving most infrastructure and provisioning to Google.
+    - App Engine flexible environment lets you use any runtime you want, and gives you full control of the environment in which your app runs.
+    - App Engine standard environment lets you choose from a set of standard runtimes and offers finer-grained scaling and scaled to zero.
+- Cloud Functions, you supply chunks of code for business logic and your code get spun up on demand in response to events.
+- Variety of ways to load balance inbound traffic:
+    - Global HTTP(S) LB to put your Web app behind a single anycast IP to the entire internet.
+It load balances traffic among all your backend instances in regions around the world.
+And it's integrated with GCP's Content Delivery Network.
+    - Global TCP or SSL Proxy for traffic on many ports.
+For other ports or UDP traffic, use regional LB.
+    - To load balance the internal tiers of a multi-tier application, use the internal load balancer.
+- Variety of ways for you to interconnect your on-premises or other network with your Google VPC.
+    - Setup VPN and use Cloud ROuter to make it dynamic.
+    - Peer with Google in Point of Presence either directly or through a carrier partner.
+    - SLA and adopt one of the required network topologies, use Dedicated Interconnect.
+- Storage:
+    - Cloud Datastore if you need to store structured objects, or if you require support for transactions and SQL-like queries.
+    - Cloud Bigtable if you need to store a large amount of single-keyed data, especially structured objects.
+    - Cloud Storage if you need to store immutable binary objects.
+    - Cloud SQL or Cloud Spanner if you need full SQL support for an online transaction processing system.
+Cloud SQL provides terabytes of capacity while Cloud Spanner provides petabytes and horizontal scalability.
+    - BigQuery if you need interactive querying in an online analytical processing system with petabytes of scale.
+- Cloud Storage, Four Storage Class:
+    - Multi-regional and Regional are the classes for warm and hot data.
+Use Multi-regional especially for content that's being served to a global Web audience.
+Use Regional for working storage for compute operations.
+    - Nearline and Coldline are the classes for.
+Nearline for backups and for infrequently accessed content.
+Coldline for archiving and disaster recovery.

 ***

 # App Development